Tim-Brooks/tbrooks8.github.io/_posts/2016-03-13-introducing-precipice.md

 ### Configurable Metrics

-There are multiple provided metric options provided.
-Some just keep total counts for the entire application lifetime.
+There are multiple metric options provided.
+Some keep total counts for the entire application lifetime.
 Others are rolling, so you can query the metrics for specific time periods.
 I am also working on others that are only written to by a background thread.
 This would be a specialized case for users that demand low latency on permit acquisition.

 ### Simulation Tests